 If you're Orthodox and just visiting or new to the area, please come and worship with us.

 We would love to meet you!
-We promise we will not pressure you at all.
 If you are curious about what Orthodoxy is, the best way to find out is to experience our worship service: the Divine Liturgy.